 - Supporting English Language Learners in Mainstream Classrooms, Deborah Horan, Boston College Title III Project.
 A 12-page pamphlet with information for all educators about teaching ELLs.

-- Wright, W. E. (2010).
+- Wright, W. E. (2015).
+Second Edition.
 Foundations for teaching English Language Learners.
 Research, theory, policy, and practice.
 Philadelphia: Caslon Publishing: good for a historical perspective, legislation, policy, etc.

-- Gibbons, P. (2002).
+- Gibbons, P. (2015).
+Second Edition.
 Scaffolding language, scaffolding learning: Teaching second language learners in the mainstream classroom.
 Portsmouth, NH: Heinemann: teaching English learners in mainstream contexts, both theory and practice.

 - Recommended for Early Childhood Educators: Tabors, P. (2008) 2nd edition.
 One child, two languages: A guide for early childhood educators of children learning English as a second language.
 Baltimore, MD: Paul Brookes Publishers.